mozilla/version-control-tools/docs/hacking-mozreview.rst

 interactions.
 You are encouraged to use the tool to help you hack on MozReview.

-Since the tool had its origins in testing land, it currently requires some environment variables to use:
+Since the tool had its origins in testing land, it currently requires environment variable(s) to define which Bugzilla instance to use.

+If you have the ``MOZREVIEW_HOME`` variable set, the Bugzilla instance associated with that MozReview instance is used.
+Else, you will need to define the following variables:

 BUGZILLA_URL
    This must be set the base URL of the Bugzilla instance you wish to